Boofy360/fade-zone-barbers/README.md

 - I received a large majority of inspiration from the CSS Fundamentals Mini Project [Love Running](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+CF101+2017_T1/courseware/1f0ccaac7a3e43d895c1beae5363f46c/8b3e9adaef764e1d962a85668c799cdd/?activate_block_id=block-v1%3ACodeInstitute%2BCF101%2B2017_T1%2Btype%40sequential%2Bblock%408b3e9adaef764e1d962a85668c799cdd).
 - My mid point review session with my mentor gave me the idea to amend the Gallery layout to a masonry style instead of the previous grid I was trying to achieve.
 - The Tutor support team offered me assistance that allowed me to align the "About Us" text in the center of the hero image on the Home page.
+- My Mentor informed me that the bug on the navigational bar was due to the padding initially being removed, this has since been amended.
+- I reference [W3Schools](https://www.w3schools.com/) as the online library that I used for basic troubleshooting.
+- The CSS code has been validated using the [CSS W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)
+- The HTML code has been validated using the [HTML W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)